 During the Workshop on patient safety in the operating theatre, which took place during the first day Conference on Patient Safety in Practice, it emerged that the SURgical PAtient Safety System (SURPASS) checklist, developed in the Netherlands, has been an effective method to be adopted during a surgery procedure in order to prevent errors and adverse events.
 A prototype checklist was constructed based on literature on surgical errors and adverse events, and on human-factors literature.
 The items on the theory-based checklist were validated by comparison with process deviations (safety risk events) during real-time observation of the surgical pathway.
 Subsequently, the usability of the checklist was evaluated in daily clinical practice.
 The multidisciplinary SURPASS checklist accompanies the patient during each step of the surgical pathway and is completed by different members of the team.
-The SURPASS checklist covers the vast majority of process deviations suitable for checklist assessment and can be applied in clinical practice relatively simply.
-It is the first validated patient safety checklist for the entire surgical pathway4.
+The SURPASS checklist covers the vast majority of process deviations suitable for checklist for the entire surgical pathway4.
 Through this specific tool, it has been estimated that it prevented 40% of deaths and 29% of incidents leading to permanent damage5.